kaluuma-muhammad/vue3-pinia-and-laravel-9-blog-app/README.md

 ```
 npm install
 ```
-Istall the app packages and depencies
+Install the app packages and dependencies
 After installing the packages start the development server by running the following code in the terminal
 ```
 npm run dev